[[updated December 8, 2016]]

 - Go to the monitoring dashboard

-- Click on the “monitoring” button on the right sidebar
+- Click on the “Searches” button on the right sidebar

 - Click on the button that says “New Search”

-- Enter a search name that’s meaningful to you, the keywords you want to search for, and the ones you want to ignore, the language, then click on the button that says “Preview”
+- Enter a search name that’s meaningful to you, the keywords you want to search for, and the ones you want to ignore, the language and/or location.
+Then click on the button that says “Preview.”

-- Look at your alert preview and confirm it by clicking on the “Add button”
+- Look at your alert preview and confirm it by clicking the “Add” button.

 2. Assign tweets to the right person for follow up

-In both scenarios, brands need the ability for anyone with access to the Twitter account to assign tweets to another.
-So if any team member sees a tweet and he knows who to assign it to follow up, they can actually do it.
+Many businesses have a handful (or two!) employees with access to the corporate Twitter account.
+These kinds of businesses need the ability for anyone with access to the Twitter account to assign tweets to another.
+So if any team member sees a tweet and he knows who to assign it to follow up, they easily can do it.

 Assigning tweets to people is simple:

-- Then click on any tweet you want to assign to someone and a sidebar will appear on the right;
+- Click on any tweet you want to assign to someone and a sidebar will appear on the right;

 - Finally, click on the “Assign” button to reveal the list of people in your team and choose who to assign the tweet to